 Wearable air purifiers are perfect for travelers because you can wear them on your neck and forget they were even there.
 They are lightweight, portable, and add an extra layer of protection.

 14. Hand Sanitizer or Rubbing Alcohol

-No modern health gear is complete without a hand sanitizer or rubbing alcohol.
-You will run into thousands of people throughout your entire trip and stay in public spaces.
+No modern health gear is complete without hand sanitizer or rubbing alcohol.
+You will run into thousands of people throughout your trip and stay in public spaces.
 Having a cleaning agent on hand will help you cut the risk of catching diseases.

 When traveling, you will want to use a spray hand sanitizer or rubbing alcohol.
 This allows you to effortlessly cleanse your hands and any surfaces that you get in contact with.
-Personally, I like to spray down my tray table, plane seat, overhead compartment, and belongings before touching them.
+I like to spray down my tray table, plane seat, overhead compartment, and belongings before touching them.